-Denver Health has been a pillar of the community as a safety-net hospital for over 150 years.
-We have worked hard to build the trust that our patients and community have in us, and it's important to protect that trust by ensuring integrity in all that we do.
-This means eliminating actual or even the appearance of any influence in the workplace decisions we make.
-When potential conflicts of interest are handled incorrectly, they can put Denver Health at risk of fines, litigation, penalties, criticism from patients, interest groups, or government agencies, and negative media coverage.
+Denver Health has been a pillar of the community as a safety-net hospital for over 160 years.
+The Denver Health Medical Plan has provided cost-effective health plan coverage through Medicare, Medicaid, and commercial lines of business since 1997.
+We have worked hard to build the trust that our patients, members, and community have in us, and it's important to protect that trust by ensuring integrity in all that we do.
+This means eliminating actual or even the appearance of any improper influence in the workplace decisions we make.
+When potential conflicts of interest are handled incorrectly, they can put Denver Health at risk of fines; litigation; penalties; criticism from patients, members, interest groups, or government agencies; and negative perceptions with the public, including in the media.

 If you have a conflict of interest or it could be perceived that you have a conflict of interest, the objectivity and fairness of your decisions could be questioned.
-A conflict of interest may occur if your outside activities, personal financial interests, or other private interests interfere or appear to interfere with your ability to perform work at Denver Health objectively and effectively.
-Denver Health team members are obligated to ensure they remain free of conflicts of interest that may affect the performance of their job responsibilities at Denver Health.
-In order to maintain the highest standard of public trust and integrity, all Denver Health team members are expected to carry out their duties honestly, responsibly and in full accordance with the highest ethical and legal standards.
-As a first step to identify and resolve conflicts of interest, all Denver Health team members should immediately disclose any perceived, potential or actual conflict of interest by completing the Conflicts of Interest questionnaire.
+A conflict of interest may occur if your outside activities, personal financial interests, or other private interests interfere or appear to interfere with your ability to perform work or make business decisions at Denver Health objectively and effectively.
+Denver Health team members are obligated to ensure they remain free of conflicts of interest that may affect the performance of their job responsibilities at Denver Health, and to work with Enterprise Compliance Services in managing even the appearance of conflicts.
+Managing real or perceived conflicts of interest is a collaborative process that ensures all involved are in agreement as to how to protect Denver Health from perceived undue influence in our work.

+To maintain the highest standard of public trust and integrity, all Denver Health team members are expected to carry out their duties honestly, responsibly and in full accordance with the highest ethical and legal standards.
+As a first step to identify and resolve conflicts of interest, all Denver Health team members must immediately disclose any perceived, potential, or actual conflicts of interest by either completing the Conflicts of Interest questionnaire or reporting directly to Enterprise Compliance Services